Quaternion algebras and square power classes over biquadratic extensions: Introduction

 The last year has seem some dramatic new developments in the study of Galois modules of this ilk, with module decompositions being determined in a number of cases where the modular representation theory allows for an infinite number of indecomposable types.
 For example, the module structure for higher power classes $K^\times/K^{\times p^m}$ have been computed in the case where $\Gal(K/F) \simeq \mathbb{Z}/p^n\mathbb{Z}$ in \cite{MSS2b}.
 However, there are also module computations in the case where $\Gal(K/F)$ is not a cyclic $p$-group.
 This includes the decomposition of power classes (or their characteristic $p$-analogs) when $\Gal(K/F)$ is \emph{any} finite $p$-group, albeit under the assumption that the maximal pro-$p$ quotient of the absolute Galois group of $F$ is a finitely generated free pro-$p$ group and that either $F$ contains a primitive $p$th root of unity or $\text{char}(F) = p$ (see \cite{HMS}).
 It also includes the decomposition of square power classes in the case where $\Gal(K/F)$ is the Klein $4$-group in \cite{CMSS}.

 Although \cite{CMSS} provides a list of the indecomposable types which can appear in the decomposition of $K^\times/K^{\times 2}$ when $\Gal(K/F) \simeq \mathbb{Z}/2\mathbb{Z}\oplus\mathbb{Z}/2\mathbb{Z}$ and characterizes the appearance of these summands in terms of certain simultaneous equations in the module, it does not give an explicit, arithmetic mechanism for determining the multiplicities of each summand type.
-This paper works to fill this void.
+This paper works to fill this void, and in doing so makes novel contributions to our understanding of these power classes and their manifestations in the Galois-theoretic and arithmetic properties of the corresponding field.
 In particular, we will use the Brauer group of $F$ --- including particular distinguished elements which are tied to the extension $K/F$ --- as our key tool for analyzing the decomposition of $K^\times/K^{\times 2}$.
+The main results of this paper are Theorems \ref{th:main.unexceptional} and \ref{th:main.exceptional}, with Proposition \ref{prop:solving.equations.with.Brauer} playing a significant role along the way.
+We showcase these results by determining module-theoretic invariants of certain biquadratic extensions of $\mathbb{Q}$ via Legendre symbols and the local-global principle.